The

 works without a commutator, this development finally makes the AC

 motor efficient, and therefore competitive with DC motors.
-The A motor
+The motor

 report was first published at the Royal Academy of Sciences in Turin.